heyfunmi/Insurance_Cost_Prediction_using_Machine_Learning_with_Python/README.md

-A linear regression model to detect cost of insurance.
+A linear regression model to predict cost of insurance.